Make a dramatic impact in your home without impacting the environment. Bamboo is one of the hottest looks for the coolest homes on the market.

 Sales of bamboo flooring have grown substantially over the past few years, and It is easy to see why.
 Bamboo is attractive, affordable, durable, available in dozens of colours, and it is also grown and harvested in an environmentally responsible manner.

 Bamboo looks like wood, feels like wood, and cuts like wood.
-It even smells like wood.
-And it's much denser than most hardwoods, including maple and oak, which makes it ideal for flooring.
+Additionally, it's much denser than most hardwoods, including maple and oak, which makes it ideal for flooring.
 But bamboo isn’t wood—it is a type of grass.
 And because it is grass, bamboo is one of the fastest-growing plants in the world.
 Bamboo can be harvested after just four or five years.
 By comparison, it can take as much as 30 to 50 years before hardwood trees can be made into flooring.
 Plus, bamboo regenerates after cutting, and the same plant can be harvested again just four or five years later.

 Here are some other benefits of bamboo flooring for your home: